October 16, 2014 | By Peter Bihr |

 Let’s discuss how I can help you.

 To lead and advance the field, you need to look ahead and understand what’s on the horizon—and what’s possible.
-In future-facing areas like emerging tech, quantitative research doesn’t cut it: We provide—and help you apply—the qualitative research so you stay ahead of the curve.
+In future-facing areas like emerging tech, quantitative data doesn’t cut it: We provide—and help you apply—foresight & research so you stay ahead of the curve.

 You’ll see outsized positive impact by the time your competition only just starts to get underway to catch up.
 This research is informed by, and feeds back into, our own research, events, publications, and products.
 Our qualitative methods include the full range—from expert interviews and desk research to workshops and field research across the globe.
 We always have our bags packed.